Home > Lifetime ISA > What is a Lifetime ISA?

 The property must be in the UK

-How to use a lifetime ISA for retirement
+How to use a lifetime ISA to build extra retirement income

 After your 60th birthday you can withdraw money from your lifetime ISA, tax-free and without paying any withdrawal charges.
 Tax advantages depend on your individual circumstances and could change in the future.

-You must be under 40 to open a lifetime ISA.
-You can keep investing in your lifetime ISA until you turn 50, but you will have to pay a government withdrawal charge if you take money out before you turn 60 (unless it's to buy your first home)
+You can keep paying money into your lifetime ISA until you turn 50, but you will have to pay a government withdrawal charge if you take money out before you turn 60 (unless it's to buy your first home)

-If you already have some money saved for retirement, or you're not sure whether a pension or a lifetime ISA is right for you, it might be worth speaking to an independent financial adviser
+If you're not sure whether a pension or a lifetime ISA is right for you, it might be worth speaking to an independent financial adviser

 Open a lifetime ISA with OneFamily